ngblaylock/documentation/vue/README.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/axios/0.19.0/axios.min.js"></script>
 ```

-Axios should be loaded in the `mounted()` lifecycle hook.
+Axios should be loaded in the `created()` lifecycle hook.
 Use the following code to get started with Axios and Vue:

 ``` html
 <script>